bullet-train-co/jbuilder-schema/README.md

 ## Usage

-Wherever you want to generate schemas, you should extend `JbuilderSchema::Helpers`:
+Wherever you want to generate schemas, you should extend `JbuilderSchema`:

-    extend JbuilderSchema::Helpers
+    extend JbuilderSchema

 Then you can use `jbuilder_schema` helper: